ipython/ipyparallel/docs/configuration-setup.rst

 optionally choose to cut up that job into multiple processes using the ``processes`` configuration value.
-This can be advantageous if your computations are bound by the GIL, but disadvantageous if you plan to communicate between processes.
+This can be advantageous if your computations are bound by the GIL, but disadvantageous if you plan to communicate a lot between processes.
 Typically we find that for pure Numpy workloads a low number of processes (like one) is best, while for pure Python workloads a high number of processes (like one process per two cores) is best.
 If you are unsure then you might want to experiment a bit, or just choose a moderate number, like one process per four cores.

 .. code-block:: yaml